tianzhuqiao/form/README.md

         recyclerView.apply {
             layoutManager = LinearLayoutManager(this@MainActivity)

-            adapter = FylFormRecyclerAdaptor(settings, onSettingProfileItemClickListener).apply {
+            adapter = FormRecyclerAdaptor(settings, onSettingProfileItemClickListener).apply {
             }
         }
     }
 }
 ```
 # Using the callbacks
-**FlyFormItemCallback** can be used to change the appearance and behavior of an item
+**FormItemCallback** can be used to change the appearance and behavior of an item

 * **onSetup**